 In vitro studies in monkey and human blood indicated that ISL is efficiently phosphorylated to the mono-, di-, and triphosphate anabolites (ISL-MP, ISL-DP, and ISL-TP, respectively) in PBMCs.
-These phosphorylated anabolites of ISL were not detected extracellularly and is therefore not directly excreted or metabolized.
-ISL-TP has a significantly longer intracellular half-life than the parent drug; the intracellular half-life of the triphosphate anabolite was determined to be 25 and 50 hr, in rat and monkey, respectively.
-Phosphorylated ISL may become dephosphorylated in PBMCs; at which point ISL may then exit the cell and return to the pool of extracellular ISL that is subject to renal excretion and metabolism via ADA.
+These phosphorylated anabolites of ISL were not detected extracellularly and are therefore not directly excreted or metabolized.
+Phosphorylated ISL may become dephosphorylated in PBMCs, at which point ISL may then exit the cell and return to the pool of extracellular ISL that is subject to renal excretion and metabolism via ADA.
+[REDACTED]